Skip to main content

 Before you plan any custom window treatment or specialist blinds, you need to consider what challenges you are trying to manage as well as the visual effects of your window dressing ideas.

-Large window blinds can work like a canvas or flat wall when closed, so you need to put some serious thought into large window blinds.
+Extra long or wide window blinds can work like a canvas or flat wall when closed, so you need to put some serious thought into large window treatments.

-Window treatments for tall windows or wide windows suit different materials from fabric to wood or metal.
+Window treatments for tall or wide windows suit different materials from fabric to wood or metal.

 And they can create a draughty sensation if not properly insulated, and a burning glare from the sun if not easy to control the amount of light.